ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 ---

-14. What are the hyper-parameters associated with L1 and L2 regularization?
+Q. What are the hyper-parameters associated with L1 and L2 regularization?

 <details><summary><b>Answer</b></summary>